The Benefits of Professional Feedback

 My feedback letters to clients (also known as editorial letters) always include a “next steps” section where I lay out a logical plan for the author to move forward with their manuscript.
 This takes a lot of the pressure off of the writers I work with because then they can focus on executing the plan to improve their manuscript instead of floundering to figure out how to apply feedback.

-If you're ready to benefit from the level of supportive feedback you deserve, contact me today!
+If you're ready to benefit from the level of supportive feedback you deserve, schedule a free consultation today!

 Stay connected with news and updates!